 Breast cancer is an abnormal growth of cells in the breast.
-There are different types of breast cancer, but they all start in the milk ducts or the milk lobules (milk producing glands).
-It may grow into surrounding tissues and spread to other organs of the body.
+There are different types of breast cancer, but they all start in the milk ducts or the milk lobules (milk-producing glands).
+The cancer may grow into surrounding tissues and spread to other organs of the body.

-Breast cancer is the most common form of cancer in Australian women.
+Breast cancer is the most common form of cancer in women in Australia.
 Around one woman in every eight is diagnosed with breast cancer before the age of 85, according to government statistics.
-Whilst we should be responsible about looking after our breast health, it is important to remember many more women die of heart disease and stroke in Australia than die of breast cancer.
+However, it is important to remember many more women die of heart disease and stroke in Australia than die of breast cancer.

 Who is most at risk of developing breast cancer?

-- Women over 50-75% of breast cancers occur in women over the age of 50
+- getting older – over 50-75% of breast cancers occur in women over the age of 50

 Other factors that may increase the risk include: